BP Oil Spill Apology

 Following the BP oil spill disaster company executives were forced to rely on outside consultants who didn't know the company, the region or its people.

-In this context, it's easy to understand why Hayward's comments during the crisis—'There's no one who wants this thing over more than I do.
-You know, I'd like my life back'—just made things that much worse.
+In this context, it's easy to understand why Hayward's comments during the crisis, just made things that much worse.

 The BP Oil Spill Apology